SEC Sues to Ban Elon Musk From Running Tesla

 Billionaire bon vivant Elon Musk’s electric car empire has made him an international celebrity, but a lawsuit filed by the Securities and Exchange Commission on Thursday could take him out of the driver’s seat.

-The SEC accused the CEO of Tesla Motors in federal court of fraud for a August 7 tweet he sent claiming to have secured funding to take the company private.
-“In fact, Musk had not even discussed, much less confirmed, key deal terms, including price, with any potential funding source,” the SEC claims.
+The SEC accused the CEO of Tesla Motors in federal court of fraud for a Aug.
+7 tweet he sent claiming to have secured funding to take the company private.
+“In fact, Musk had not even discussed, much less confirmed, key deal terms, including price, with any potential funding source,” the SEC alleges.

-That tweet, which announced that Musk was “considering taking Tesla private at $420.
+That tweet, in which Musk announced he was “considering taking Tesla private at $420.
 Funding secured,” prompted a rush on Tesla stock that increased the company’s stock price by billions of dollars.
 Musk later admitted that while the funding was not secured, he was confident that an infusion of cash by Saudi Arabia’s sovereign wealth fund would provide the requisite capital to take Tesla private.

 In fact, the SEC alleged in its suit, Musk had never even discussed taking Tesla private, let alone with a Saudi wealth fund or any other investor.